zidanehakim/zidanehakim/README.md

 - 👋 Hi, I’m @zidanehakim
-- 👀 I’m interested in ...
-HTML, CSS, JAVASCRIPT
+- 👀 I’m interested in ... full-stack developer
-- 🌱 I’m currently learning ...
-HTML, CSS, JAVASCRIPT
+- 🌱 I’m currently learning ... full-stack frameworks
-- 💞️ I’m looking to collaborate on ...
-HTML, CSS, JAVASCRIPT
+- 💞️ I’m looking for ... a full-stack bedsheet to lay on
 - 📫 How to reach me ... i'm always in my room

 <!---